edhuuki/edhuuki/README.md

 I'm currently an undergraduate student working to complete an Electrical Engineering degree at Penn State University.

-I'm currently working at the Artificial heart research lab I'm currently learning more about embedded software but really like to explore
+I'm currently working at the Artificial heart research lab I'm learning more about embedded software but really like to explore

 email: edh5193@psu.edu